 The Authority maintains specific cash deposits with the County and involuntarily participates in the external investment pool of the County.
 The County is restricted by state code in the types of investments it can make.
-The County investment pool would be classified as Level 2 under the fair value hierarchy.
 Furthermore, the County Treasurer has a written investment policy, approved by the Board of Supervisors, which is more restrictive than state code as to terms of maturity and type of investment.
 Also, the County has an investment committee that performs regulatory oversight for its pool as required by California Government Code Section 27134.

 The County's investment policy authorizes the County to invest in obligations of the U.S. Treasury, its agencies and instrumentalities, certificates of deposit, commercial paper rated A-1 by Standard & Poor's Corporation or P-1 by Moody's Commercial Paper Record, bankers' acceptances, repurchase agreements, and the State Treasurer's investment pool.
-At June 30, 2018, the Authority's cash with the County Treasurer is stated at fair value.
+At June 30, 2020, the Authority's cash with the County Treasurer is stated at fair value.
 However, the value of the pool shares in the County that may be withdrawn is determined on an amortized cost basis, which is different than the fair value of the Authority's position in the pool.